 Wyndham City has commenced a bin inspection program with the aim to improve our recycling.

-These random inspections provide individual households with education around what can and can’t go into the recycling bin, with the aim to improve the recycling material provided to our processor SKM.
+These random inspections provide individual households with education around what can and can’t go into the recycling bin, with the aim to improve the recycling material provided to our processor Visy.
 This program also helps to formulate an education campaign around common recycling mistakes as well as geographic areas to target.

 All bins inspected will receive either a ‘Top job’ tag for recycling correctly, or an ‘Oh no’ tag if the bin contains items that can’t be recycled.